 I took one gap year between UCLA and medical school where I worked in a Neuroscience and Biophysics Research Lab while TAing (teaching assistant) for several biology courses including LS 2, LS 4, and LS23L (Cells, Tissues and Organs, Genetics, and Intro to Biology Lab).

-I currently attend Drexel University College of Medicine where I am in my first year of pursuing my MD.
+I currently attend Drexel University College of Medicine where I am in my final year of MedU al school currently applying for my residency position.

 Undergraduate Degree: University of California-Los Angeles - Bachelors, Political Science and Government